Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

 for sets $U$ and $A\subseteq U$ (so $\sem{\langle b\rangle}$ applies the above-mentioned predicate liftings $\lambda^b$ to the $\Dist$-component of~$F$); that is, a state satisfies $\langle b\rangle\phi$ if the probability of reaching a state satisfying~$\phi$ in the next step is more than~$b$, and a state satisfies~$[b]\phi$ if the probability of reaching a state not satisfying~$\phi$ in the next step is at most~$b$.
 For example, the formula

-expresses that the system is safe and will reach a state in which~$\phi$ holds again with probability more than~$0.95$. \item Similarly, we interpret the \emph{graded $\mu$-calculus}~\cite{KupfermanEA02} over \emph{multigraphs}~\cite{DAgostinoVisser02}, in which states are connected by directed edges that are annotated with non-negative integer \emph{multiplicities}.
+expresses that current state is safe and will reach a state in which~$\phi$ holds again with probability more than~$0.95$ (a property that may be more realistically expected to hold in practice than formulae demanding that safety holds forever with a given probability). \item Similarly, we interpret the \emph{graded $\mu$-calculus}~\cite{KupfermanEA02} over \emph{multigraphs}~\cite{DAgostinoVisser02}, in which states are connected by directed edges that are annotated with non-negative integer \emph{multiplicities}.
 Multigraphs correspond to coalgebras for the \emph{multiset functor} $\Bag$, defined on sets~$U$ by

 We view $d\in\Bag(U)$ as an integer-valued measure on~$U$, and for $V\subseteq U$ employ the same notation $d(V)=\sum_{x\in V}d(x)$ as in the case of probability distributions.
 In this notation, we can, again, define $\Bag f$, for $f\colon U\to V$, as taking image measures, i.e.\ $\Bag f(d)(W)=d(f^{-1}[W])$ for $W\subseteq V$.
 A $\Bag$-coalgebra $\xi\colon C\to\Bag C$ assigns a multiset $\xi(x)$ to each state $x\in C$, which we may read as indicating that given states $x,y\in C$, there is an edge from~$x$ to~$y$ with multiplicity $\xi(x)(y)$.
 We use the modal similarity type $\Lambda=\{\langle m\rangle,[m]\mid m\in\mathbb{N}\cup\{\infty\}\}$, with~$\langle m\rangle$ and~$[m]$ mutually dual, and define the predicate liftings